How to Set Up a Temporary Bank Account in New Zealand

 DOn’t forget your tax refund

 If you have worked in New Zealand you are entitled to a tax refund at the end of the financial year.
-Even if you have left New Zealand, companies like Taxback allow you to not only get your tax back from overseas, but your tax refund can be send to any chosen bank account even if it’s overseas.
+Even if you have left New Zealand, companies like Taxback allow you to not only get your tax back from overseas, but your tax refund can be sent to any chosen bank account even if it’s overseas.

 Find out more about getting a tax return in How to Get Your Tax Refund in New Zealand.